snowleopard/selective/paper/artefact/README.md

-# ICFP 2019 Artefact Evaluation submission
+# Selective Applicative Functors: ICFP 2019 Artefact

-This image contains a snapshot of the software packages related to the paper "Selective Applicative Functors" and all their dependencies.
+This Docker image contains a snapshot of the software packages related to the paper "Selective Applicative Functors" and all their dependencies.

 ## Running the image

 To run it interactively use the command: `docker run -it geo2a/selective-icfp19`.
 You will find yourself in the directory `/home/coq`.

-The Haskell package contains an comprehensive suite of QuickCheck properties and working examples, and is the most informative part of the artefact.
+The Haskell package contains a comprehensive suite of QuickCheck properties as well as working examples from the paper, and is the most informative part of the artefact.
 We recommend taking a look at it first.

 ## Haskell implementation

-Change into the Haskell directory:
+Change into the Haskell implementation directory:

 ```
 cd ~/selective-haskell